 Gaming and related services are a major industry in Germany with revenues considerably higher than those of, for example, the movie industry.
-Gaming revenues continue to result mostly from data carriers and downloads, but in-game item selling has also become an important income source.
+Digital Gaming revenues continue to result mostly from downloads, but in-game item selling has also become an important income source.
 Casual gaming, social gaming, and free-to-play MMO (massively multi-player online) games are driving this growth.
-The growing number of smart phones in Germany has resulted in increasing demand for mobile games – and it has opened up completely new customer groups.
+The growing number of smartphones in Germany has resulted in increasing demand for mobile games – and it has opened up completely new customer groups.

 Germany attracts international gaming companies with its highly skilled internationally minded workforce, state-of-the-art IT infrastructure, and government support as well as numerous gaming industry events.

 The Gaming Industry in Germany | © GTAI